SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 Ordinarily your pipeline definition would be checked into a source code management system like Git, and to change the pipeline you'd edit the _Jenkinsfile_ in the source base.
 For this workshop we'll just edit it directly to add the necessary changes.
 You can edit it with the `oc` command but we'll use the OpenShift Web Console.

-In Project ocpuser0XX-coolstore-prod, Open the monolith-pipeline configuration page in the OpenShift Web Console (you can navigate to it from Builds -> Pipelines and then clicking on "monolith-pipeline" but here's a quick link):
+In Project `ocpuser0XX-coolstore-prod`, Open the monolith-pipeline configuration page in the OpenShift Web Console (you can navigate to it from Builds -> Pipelines and then clicking on "**monolith-pipeline**" but here's a quick link):

 * Pipeline Config page at

 `https://{{OPENSHIFT_MASTER}}/console/project/ocpuser0XX-coolstore-prod/browse/pipelines/monolith-pipeline?tab=configuration`

 On this page you can see the pipeline definition.
-Click _Actions -> Edit_ to edit the pipeline:
+Click **_Actions -> Edit_** to edit the pipeline:

 <kbd>![](images/developer-intro/pipe-edit.png)</kbd>